Collaborative translation: approaches and perspectives

 • Retranslation as a form of co-translation

-• Translations from bridge languages as a form of collaboration
+• Translations from a third language as a form of collaboration

 • Translation workshops and collaborative translations